limbo-works/Limbo.Umbraco.Video/README.md

 <limbo-video-duration value="video.duration"></limbo-video-duration>
 ```

 The duration may be specified as seconds or formatted as an ISO 8601 duration (eg. `P1DT2H30M`).
-Since the use case is video durations, the seconds will be split up into hours, minutes and seconds. `P1DT2H30M` will be formatted as `26 hours and 30 minutes`.
+Since the use case is video durations, the seconds will be split up into hours, minutes and seconds, but not days, months etc. `P1DT2H30M` will be formatted as `26 hours and 30 minutes`.

 The values are localized, but for now only with support for English and Danish.